igorkll/syslbuild/README.md

 * python3
 * mmdebstrap
 * mkfs.* - you need support for the file systems that you intend to use in your projects
-* qemu - needed for debian cross-build
+* qemu (qemu-user-static binfmt-support) - needed for debian cross-build
 * wget
 * cp
 * dd